The Napa Wine Project

 The 2017 Two-Fourteen Cabernet Franc is named for clone 214 of Cabernet Franc.
 This wine was sourced from block 9 (4.5 acres) in the sizable Sugarloaf Vineyard in the hills of southern Napa Valley.
 Along with aromas of plum and blackberry one immediately notices the spices on this bouquet.
 These aromatics include five-star spice, hints of sweet anise, sandalwood and old cedar box.
 The tannins are earthy, dusty and rounded in texture.
 Lingers with both fruit and some darker spice notes including light pepper.
 Shows beautifully in its youth but certainly has plenty of life ahead of it.

 The 2003 Lang & Reed Premier Etage is a superb “food wine” and is again modeled after some of the Loire Valley wines.
+This is blended with 3% Petit Verdot.
 Two Napa Valley vineyards used for this wine are grown in somewhat similar soils including old river deposits containing plenty of gravel and cobble; both sites are generally very well drained.
-This wine features generous layers on the bouquet and on the palate including chocolate, cherries, herbs and a touch of vanilla before the long finish featuring some dark spice notes.
+Its color is deep ruby; the generous bouquet features aromas of cherry, dark chocolate, and raspberries.
+While on the palate, the flavors include chocolate, cherries, herbs and a touch of vanilla before the long finish persisting with some dark spice notes.
+Medium bodied.

 The 2004 Lang & Reed Right Bank features Cabernet Franc as the dominant variety but is blended with Merlot, Petit Verdot and Cabernet Sauvignon.
-Despite Cabernet Franc being the dominant variety, one cannot necessarily tell, rather it blends harmoniously with the other associated varieties creating a smooth, silky and rounded mouth feel (not always the case with blends containing Cabernet Sauvignon and Petit Verdot).
-As this wine opens, the aromas showcase dried fruits and herbs with flavors of red cherry and currant.
+Despite Cabernet Franc being the primary variety, one cannot necessarily tell, rather it blends harmoniously with the other associated varieties creating a smooth, silky and rounded mouth feel.
+This is not always the case with blends containing Cabernet Sauvignon and Petit Verdot.
+As this wine opens, the aromas showcase ripe blackberry, dark cherries and dark currant, finishing with an assortment of dried herbs.
+This wine shows great in its youth, featuring lots of fruit.

 Extremely limited release wines bottled under the Monograph Collection are released for the first-time years after their vintage date.
 These are typically one- or two-barrel production one-off Cabernet Franc wines which are unique for a variety of reasons.